illufoxKusanagi/daily-reminder/README.md

 A desktop calendar application for managing daily activities with reminders, built with Qt 6 (backend REST API) and Next.js (frontend UI).

+> ⚠️ **Platform Support**: This application has been tested and verified to work on **Linux** only.
+Windows and macOS support is experimental and some features (especially desktop notifications) may not work properly.

 ## 🏗️ Architecture Overview

 ```